 If your opinion directly endangers people based on those essential parts of who they are—we’ll pushback.

 If your worldview permits you to treat someone as less deserving of civil rights or it discards their basic humanity—your worldview is a threat to true diversity.

 If your evaluation of another makes you more tolerant of their mistreatment or less outraged by hate crimes against them, that’s a fundamental problem.

 Active discrimination and violence don’t get a seat at the table.
 They don’t get proximity to do further damage to people.

 For example, a gay teenager and a Baptist preacher are both invited into genuine community and both welcomed into conversation, but if the preacher insists on the inherent depravity of the teenager, if he or she cannot see the teenager as fully equal to them in the eyes of God or the Law, this is a barrier to diverse community and an assault on the teenager’s very identity.
 The teenager’s place at the table is terribly altered by the preacher, not the other way around.

 Diversity will always err on the side of the marginalized and always be an inconvenience to the privileged because diversity seeks justice.
 It demands benevolence for those who are not experiencing it.

 The contention for the past year has been that all political perspectives are valid, but I won’t consent to that and it’s a matter of personal safety.
-No individual groups of white people are explicitly, measurably endangered by a Progressive platform, they receive the same consideration.
-But I can illustrate the specific ways people of color, immigrants, Muslims, women, and the LGBTQ community are less safe and less represented by the coming Administration, which is already by its conduct, a movement of exclusion.
+No individual groups of people are explicitly, measurably endangered by a Progressive platform, they receive the same consideration.
+But I can illustrate the specific ways people of color, immigrants, Muslims, women, and the LGBTQ community are less safe and less represented by this Administration, which is already by its conduct, a movement of exclusion.